If you can perform a thorough analysis of the following, you don’t need us.

 - That the most recent Form I-924A filed lists the Projects sponsored by the Regional Center, any I-526 approvals, any I-829 approvals, and the number of jobs created by each sponsored Project.

 - That the Regional Center has appropriate written policies and procedures, in cases where the Regional Center is unaffiliated with the issuer for the EB-5 offering.

-EVALUATION OF THE NCE’S BACKGROUND & PROJECT MANAGEMENT
+EVALUATION OF THE ISSUER AND PROJECT MANAGEMENT’S BACKGROUND

-We perform searches on the persons and entities involved in the NCE, JCE, and Project, read Project news or press releases available, and review local government websites to confirm approval of the Project.
-Our searches can identify any pending litigation or resistance to the Project by local authorities or neighbours.
+Perform searches on the persons and entities involved in the NCE, JCE, and Project, review Project news or press releases available, and review local government websites to confirm approval of the Project.
+Proper earches can identify any pending litigation or resistance to the Project by local authorities or neighbours.

 - The current condition of the Project site and the surrounding demand generators

 - Whether the NCE has sufficient expertise and staff to manage investor funds

 - Project management motivations for using EB-5 funds, and future plans for the Project